Iran's Uranium Enrichment Breaks Nuclear Deal Limit. Here's What That Means

 Under the 2015 deal, Iran agreed to keep its enrichment of uranium below 3.67% purity.
 It was one of several limits set in an effort to keep Iran at least a year away from accumulating enough material with which to build a nuclear bomb.

 In exchange for holding down enrichment levels, Iran was supposed to see economic sanctions lifted and more opportunities for trade.
-But after President Trump withdrew from the nuclear deal last year, the U.S. reimposed the sanctions it had promised to lift and is demanding that other countries cut off most business with Iran.
-The U.S. says it's trying to force Iran to renegotiate a tougher deal and change its behavior in the Mideast.
+But the U.S. reimposed the sanctions it had promised to lift and is demanding that other countries cut off most business with Iran.
+The Trump administration says it's trying to force Iran to renegotiate a tougher deal and change its behavior in the Middle East.

 Now, Iran is hurting for cash as oil and other exports dwindle.